 The road markings have just been repainted so the drivers can continue to ignore them

-As mentioned earlier in this article, traffic legislation is often followed as were it guidelines and the same is the case with road markings.
+As mentioned earlier in this article, traffic legislation is often followed as were its guidelines and the same is the case with road markings.

 Use of indicators (or lack of it)

-In Cyprus you will experience a distinct lack of use of turn signals to indicate, where the driver intends to go.
+In Cyprus, you will experience a distinct lack of use of turn signals to indicate, where the driver intends to go.
 This applies to both changing lanes on the highway as well as in any other traffic situations and turns.
-It can potentially be very dangerous, but now you are aware of it and will be able to avoid any potential dangerous situations.
+It can potentially be very dangerous, but now you are aware of it and will be able to avoid any potentially dangerous situations.